atecon/string_utils/src/string_utils_help.md

 `struniq(const strings input, const bool do_sort[FALSE])`

 The function takes an array of strings (`input`) and a boolean flag (`do_sort`) as input.
 It returns an array of unique strings from the input array.
 If `do_sort` is `TRUE`, the input array is sorted before extracting unique values.
-If `do_sort` is `FALSE`, the function uses a more complex method to extract unique values without changing the original order of the input array.
+If `do_sort` is `FALSE`, the function uses a more complex method to extract unique values without changing the original order of the input array. **NOTE:** If speed is relevant for your task, you should set `do_sort = TRUE` which is much faster.

 **Arguments:**